MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-uefi-config.md

 SEMM also uses a certificate to protect the configuration from unauthorized tampering or removal.

+## Enroll and configure Surface devices with SEMM

+When a Surface device is managed by SEMM, that device is considered *enrolled* (sometimes referred to as activated).
+This article shows you how to create a Surface UEFI configuration package to enable or disable hardware components at the firmware level and enroll a Surface device in SEMM.

+As an alternative to SEMM, newer Surface devices support remote management of a subset of firmware settings via Microsoft Intune.
+For more information,see [Manage DFCI on Surface devices](surface-manage-dfci-guide.md).

 ## Supported devices

 SEMM is only available on devices with Surface UEFI firmware including: